- Category: Sloto World

 Thanksgiving started in 1621, when pilgrims invited local Native Americans to join a feast after their first harvest.
 It didn’t consist of one large meal, it was a festival that lasted 3 whole days!

 [Did you know?
-There was no turkey, potatoes or pumpkin pie during the first Thanksgiving meal? ]
+There was no turkey, potatoes or pumpkin pie during the first Thanksgiving meal?
+There was also no Macy's Parade, no football games, and (gasp) no SlotoCash online casino!!! ]

 The available produce in those days was very different from today.
 The participants of the first Thanksgiving had venison, courtesy of the Native Americans that hunted 5 deer for the occasion.
 Potatoes and pumpkin had yet to be introduced to New England (as the US territory was called in that time).